Acekorneya/Ark-Survival-Ascended-Server/README.md

 #### Comments
 as of right now you will need to copy the Game.Ini Files from a single player game and place them in the same Folder as the GameUserSetting.Ini

+#### updating Sever
+docker compose down
+docker compose up
+then the program should automatically start updating the server when it starts up again